abregado/champions-combat/_chapters/rules.md

 {% include icon_image.html link='files/images/icon-power-up.png' %} / {% include icon_image.html link='files/images/icon-power-down.png' %}
 **Power token effects:** See the [Power token effects](#power-token-effects) section.

-When an Attack effect is played, then each target of that effect can choose to discard a card from their hand, and execute the Reaction section.
+When an Attack effect is played, then each target of that effect can choose to play and discard a card from their hand, and resolve the Reaction section.
-Targeted players can also choose not to play a Reaction.
+Targeted players can choose if they play a Reaction.
-Reactions are played after the results of the Attack are resolved.
+Reactions are played after the results of the Attack section are resolved.
-Each targeted player can play a Reaction even if no attack dice were successful.
+Each targeted player can play a Reaction even if no hits were scored.

 ### Reaction section
 The Reaction section is always at the bottom of an action card.